plrguez/fuse-od-source/Platform/readme.txt

     `R2`
     In the file selector go to the last entry in the current directory

-    `L2`, `R3`
-    Nothing

-    `Right Stick`
-    Nothing

     `Power`
     Cancel and exit completely from any level of menu to the emulator

+    `Y`, `Select`, `Start`, `L2`, `R3`, `Right Stick` Nothing

 #### Forms ####
 ---------------
-Some menu options open a form with options to mark or choose some option from a list.
+Some menu options open a form with options to mark or choose option from a list.

-=>¡¡The forms must be confirmed to persist the selected options!!
-  To confirm them you must use the `A` or `Start` buttons.
+The forms must be confirmed to persist the selected options To confirm them you must use the `A` buttons.
-  The `B`, `Select` or `Power` buttons cancel them and the changes are lost.
+  The `B` or `Power` buttons cancel them and the changes are lost.

 Some examples of forms are General, Media and Sound.